NICOLAS CARONE (1917 – 2010)

-Nick Carone started studying and painting at age 11.
-At 25 Carone received the Prix de Rome and in 2009, while still painting at 92, Carone received the Pollack-Krasner Foundation’s Lifetime Achievement Award.
-In the interim years Carone studied with Hans Hoffman, apprenticed with Leon Kroll, taught at New York Studio School and Cooper Union and lived at the Springs with fellow painters and friends Jackson Pollock and de Kooning.
-Of local note Carone, when he was Director of the famous Stable Gallery, gave Bob Rauschenberg his first New York show.
+Nicolas Carone received the Prix de Rome at the age of 25 and in 2009 at 91, received the Lee Krasner Lifetime Achievement Award from the Pollock-Krasner Foundation.
+In the interim years Carone studied with Hans Hoffman; apprenticed with Leon Kroll; taught at Columbia, Yale, Cooper Union and New York Studio School; exhibited at the Venice Biennale and the Brussels World’s Fair; and, lived at the Springs with fellow painters and friends Lee Krasner and Jackson Pollack and the de Koonings.
+Of local note Fort Myer’s native, Hollis Jeffcoat studied with Carone at New York Studio School and as the first Director of the famous Stable Gallery, Carone gave Bob Rauschenberg his first New York show.

 Carone has long been an important and influential artist in the New York art scene.
 In the 40’s and 50’s Carone, working closely with Hans Hoffman, Matta and Jackson Pollock was at the center of the New York School of artists who changed the way we think about art.
 As a founding faulty member at the New York Studio School and teacher for 20 years, his exuberance and passion for art-making influenced and inspired several generations of artists.
 And the re-discovery of Carone in the last five years gives new audiences an opportunity to be stirred and impressed by his masterful paintings.